bazaarvoice/emodb/docs/_posts/2016-08-29-installation.md

 ### Configuring Placements

 Once you've chosen your Cassandra ring topology and placements it's time to configure them in EmoDB.
-There are two files that to be configured, `config-ddl.yaml` and `config.yaml`.
+There are two files that need to be configured, `config-ddl.yaml` and `config.yaml`.
 The former gives a Cassandra-centric description your placement's toplogy.
 The latter is a general DropWizard configuration file for the EmoDB application as a whole.
 There are many configuration options here, but for now we're going to focus only on the portions related to configuring the Cassandra placements in the SoR.
 There are similar sections for configuring the Blob Store, Databus, and Queue